Examine Mongolia's search for balance between environmental conservation and natural resource development.

 You will also get to see religious and cultural practices at Khan Bayanzurkh, the most famous Gobi mountain associated with Mongolian religious beliefs and rituals, and the circumambulation, prostration, and puja practices of northern Shambala land.

-In the provincial town Sainshand, you’ll see how the expanding mineral industry is creating an industrial park.
-You’ll meet officials from the provincial government to talk about local geopolitical issues and learn about the opportunities, attainments, and challenges of East Gobi development.
+In the provincial town Sainshand, you’ll see how the expanding mineral industry is changing the local landscape.
+You’ll meet officials from the provincial government to talk about local geopolitical and environmental issues and learn about the opportunities, attainments, and challenges of East Gobi development.

 Additional Religious Sites

 Mahayana Buddhism is increasing in popularity alongside Islam, Christianity, and Shamanic practices.
 Onsite lectures and guided exploration of religious centers and sites will help you understand the re-emergence of religion in Mongolia following the transition from Communist government to democracy in the early 1990s.

 Field excursions to Mongolian natural sites, combined with lectures and seminars, will help you understand the environmental challenges and threats Mongolia faces in an era of increased globalization.
 You will meet policymakers, environmental NGO activists, and leaders of grassroots movements opposing destructive mining operations.